What is Operation Overnight?

 Operation Overnight is an event where Geonetric partners with Linn County non-profits and gift services such as a new website and other digital materials.
 Training on how to maintain the website and how to use social media channels is also provided.
 During the 24-hour time frame, Geonetric developers, designers and marketing strategists work around the clock to deliver new websites to the selected non-profits without cost.

-Last year's event began on November 8, 2012 at 8:00 a.m. and concluded November 9, 2012 at 8:00 a.m.
-The four non-profit organizations were selected from a pool of applications.
-Qualified non-profits had to be a 501(c) organization based in Cedar Rapids, IA.
-Applicants were asked to outline how receiving a new website and marketing materials would help them accomplish their organization’s mission to improve the Cedar Rapids community.
+This year's event will began on October 17, 2013 at 8:00 a.m. and concluded October 18, 2013 at 8:00 a.m.
+Non-profit organization are selected from a pool of applications.
+Qualified non-profits had to be a 501(c) organization based in Linn County, IA.
+Applicants were asked to outline how receiving a new website and marketing materials would help them accomplish their organization’s mission to improve their community.

 Thank You to Our Sponsors!